KunalDuran/weather-api/README.md

 6. **DELETE /api/history/bulkdelete**

    - Description: Delete multiple weather search history records for the logged-in user.
-   - Body: JSON array of `weatherID`s to delete.
    - Returns: A success message if the deletions were successful.

 ## Setup Instructions